Updated October 2017

 - Location can have a big impact on foot traffic but is usually out of your control.
 My stall was upstairs, which at first I didn’t think was ideal but my stall was next to the big items which attracted people looking for cots, prams and other big products so I think that definitely helped;

 - Attractive presentation and clean, well ordered products seem to attract customers;

-- I did a book with purchase deal – everyone who bought something could choose a book to take for free.
+- The first time I had a lot of books I wanted to offload, so I did a book with purchase deal – everyone who bought something could choose a book to take for free.
 This helped me offload two of the three boxes of books I took as well as encouraging literacy!

 - Disclose any imperfections or things missing.
 I sold a set of books with a DVD but made sure the purchaser knew one of the books was missing;

 - Do the puzzles or count the puzzle pieces at home so you make sure all the pieces are there before you sell them;